MicroEJ/docs/Tutorials/trainingKernel.rst

 Additionally, this project serves as a starting point for Kernel developers to learn and demonstrate most of the Multi-Sandboxing capabilities of the MicroEJ technology.

-- `Kernel GREEN on GitHub <https://github.com/MicroEJ/Kernel-GREEN>`
+- `Kernel GREEN on GitHub <https://github.com/MicroEJ/Kernel-GREEN>`_ (for MICROEJ SDK 5)

 ..
-   | Copyright 2021-2024, MicroEJ Corp.
+   | Copyright 2024, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
    | MicroEJ is a trademark of MicroEJ Corp.
 All other trademarks and